Skip to main content

 The minimum amount of child support is $60 per month.

-The court can use its judicial discretion to determine child support obligations if the parents' gross income exceed the uppermost levels of the guideline table.
+The court can use its judicial discretion to determine child support obligations if the parents' gross income exceeds the uppermost levels of the guideline table.

 A couple's combined adjusted gross income is the gross incomes of both parents, minus any of the following payments made by a parent:

-• Pre-existing support orders to prior spouses (to the extent that the payment is actually paid)
+• Pre-existing support orders to prior spouses (to the extent that the payment is paid)

-• Pre-existing child support orders for prior-born children (to the extent that the payment is actually made)
+• Pre-existing child support orders for prior-born children (to the extent that the payment is made)

-How Gross Income Is Calculated When A Parents in Unemployed
+How Gross Income Is Calculated When a Parent Is Unemployed/Underemployed

-If a parent is employed to full capacity then his or her actual gross income is used for the calculations listed in the table above.
-However, if a parent is unemployed or underemployed then the parent's "potential income" is used.
+If a parent is employed to full capacity, their actual gross income is used for the calculations listed in the table above.
+However, if a parent is unemployed or underemployed, then the parent's "potential income" is used.
 Potential income is based on the parent's employment potential, probable earnings (based on the parent's recent work history), occupational qualifications, and job opportunities in the community.

 Split Custody

-• Step 1: Prepare two separate child support obligation worksheets (one for each household, using the number of children born out of the relationship in each household).
+• Prepare two separate child support obligation worksheets (one for each household, using the number of children born out of the relationship in each household)

-• Step 2: The non-custodial parent with the greater monthly obligation pays the difference between the obligation amounts (from the two worksheets) to the other parent.
+• The non-custodial parent with the greater monthly obligation pays the difference between the obligation amounts (from the two worksheets) to the other parent

 Additional Resources